Ethanol Market in the US

 Ethanol is a renewable biofuel, primarily produced from corn, that can be blended with gasoline to reduce greenhouse gas emissions and promote greater energy independence.
 It is also used as a raw material in various industrial sectors, including the chemical and pharmaceutical industries.

-The United States is the world's leading producer of ethanol, contributing to over 50% of global production.
+The United States is the world's leading producer of ethanol, contributing to more than half of global production.

 Analyzing this market requires an integrated view that considers various factors: from corn agricultural production, to ethanol demand, as well as export dynamics and price fluctuations.